Fun and Easy Valentine’s Day Ideas for families during Lockdown.

-Heart-shaped pizza for tea – make your own dough and shape it into hearts, then let everyone pile on their own sauce, cheese and toppings.
+Heart-shaped pizza for tea – make your own dough (we like this one) and shape it into hearts, then let everyone pile on their own sauce, cheese and toppings.
 You could decorate the table with Valentine’s Day decorations, and make paper chains for the walls.

 Write a love note – with a twist!
 Doodle on a banana, write a love note with invisible ink, or make up a code for them to crack (a big favourite with my six-year-old this Christmas!)

-Start a reusable Valentine’s card – Buy a card for each child and bring it out every year with a new line written in it about what you love about them.
+Start a reusable Valentine’s card – Buy a card for each child and bring it out every year with a new line written in it describing what you love about them.
 I started this tradition a few years ago and love re-reading and adding to them every year.
-I sometimes have a job remembering where I put them all to keep them safe!!
+I sometimes have a job remembering where I put them all, so you might want to keep them somewhere easy!

-Give love coupons – This is definitely something they could reciprocate.
+Give love coupons – This is definitely something the children could reciprocate.
 Make little vouchers for special treats or activities for your kids.
 Movie nights, takeaway tea, anything you know they would love and you’re willing to do!
 They could do some for you too, promising to help with the chores, make you breakfast in bed, sit and snuggle while watching TV….

 Have a party!
 So this year you can’t invite any friends, but it would still be lots of fun to do as a family.
-Decorate with red balloons and set up some Valentine’s themed crafts before having a bite to eat.
+Decorate with red balloons and set up some Valentine’s-themed crafts – if you can face it!
+Or, play some party games.
 My friend used to do this when we lived in Canada (where it’s often celebrated with children).
 We got the sweetest photos of the little ones dressed in red and posing with hearts and we all had a great time too (red wine, right on point with the theme).
-This year, we’re doing pink salt dough and making hand print ornaments and red glittery playdough (that’s probably as much messy play as I can take with four toddlers in my house) and eating heart-shaped banana waffles.
-I can’t wait.